50 Fun and Unique Things to Do in Gainesville TODAY

 Gainesville is proud to be the home of the only zookeeper training facility on a college campus within the US.

-Santa Fe College Teaching Zoo is more than just an education facility and is a fully functioning zoo open to the public offering self-guided or private tours, animal encounters and even the opportunity to be a zookeeper for a day.
+It is a fully functioning zoo open to the public offering self-guided or private tours, animal encounters, and even the opportunity to be a zookeeper for a day.

 Address: 3000 NW 83 St Building Z, Gainesville, FL 32606